Scientific topics Critical minerals at Geoscience Australia

 Overview of Critical Minerals

-A critical mineral is a metallic or non-metallic element that is essential for modern technologies, economies or national security, and has a supply chain at risk of disruption.
+A critical mineral is a metallic or non-metallic element that is essential for modern technologies, economies, national security, and has a supply chain at risk of disruption.
 Individual countries develop their own lists of critical minerals based on the relative importance of particular minerals to their industrial needs and strategic assessment of supply risks.
 In addition, assessments of mineral criticality reflect market and political conditions at a particular point in time and are subject to change.

-As of February 2024 the Australian Government considers 31 resource commodities to be critical minerals.
+As of 20 February 2024, the Australian Government considers 31 resource commodities to be critical minerals.
 These have been selected by assessing Australia’s geological endowment and potential with global technology needs, particularly those of partner countries such as the United States, European Union, India, Japan, South Korea and the United Kingdom.
 Australia’s 31 critical minerals are listed in the table below with more information here or in the Critical Minerals Strategy 2023–2030.

 Australia's critical minerals list, resources and production with global comparisons.